Guidelines for Presentations at

-- All presentations must use PowerPoint (up to PowerPoint 2013 version) and must run on a PC.
+- All presentations must use PowerPoint or be in pdf format, and must run on a PC.
 There are NO options for any other format.
-PLEASE SEE INSTRUCTIONS BELOW FOR HOW TO PREPARE YOUR PRESENTATION
+PLEASE SEE INSTRUCTIONS BELOW FOR HOW TO PREPARE YOUR PRESENTATION.

-- All posters must be in PORTRAIT ORIENTATION.
-(Poster larger in vertical than horizontal dimension.)
-Failure to follow this requirement will mean that the poster will not fit on the allotted board Poster size should be AO.
+- All posters must be in PORTRAIT ORIENTATION (i.e., larger in vertical than horizontal dimension).
+Failure to follow this requirement will mean that the poster will not fit on the allotted board.
+Poster size should be A0.

 - Posters should be clear and easy to read.
-Type size should be sufficiently large to allow people to read from 2-3 metres.
-(Minimum of 1 cm high for text and 2.5 cm high for titles).
+Type size should be sufficiently large to allow people to read from 2-3 meters.
+Minimum of 1 cm high for text and 2.5 cm high for titles.

 - Design the poster to convey a CLEAR MESSAGE.
-If the message is not clear at first glance the reader will move on to an alternative poster, which provides greater initial impact.
+If the message is not clear at first glance, the reader will move on to the next poster.

-- Avoid overload – too much information seriously detracts from the overall impact.
+- Avoid overload.
+Too much information detracts from the overall impact.
 LESS IS MORE!

 - The SIMPLE use of colour can enhance a presentation, but do not make the poster too complicated.

-- Consider the use of a suitable photograph, but do not make it the background to the poster.
+- Consider the use of a suitable photograph, but do not make it the background of the poster.
 Keep logos and credits to a minimum and discrete.
-Proof read the poster, and get others to do so as well.
+Proof-read the poster.

 Speed Talks and Coates Speed Talks

 - The purpose of the speed talks is to share the highlights of your research and the major take-home message.
 The audience, after hearing your talk, can go to the poster, get details of your work, and have discussions with you.
-Therefore, based on experience with speed sessions at our past meetings, we strongly advise not including methods, but focus on a brief overview of the overall outcomes of your work.
+Therefore, based on experience with speed sessions at our past meetings, we strongly advise not to include methods, but to focus on a brief overview of the overall outcomes of your work.
 Thus, please concentrate on the main results and conclusions.
 Avoid going into details about methodology, background, and acknowledgements.

 - See poster information for how to do your poster.

-- You may have no more than FOUR slides.
+- You may have no more than 4 slides.

-- Based on our experience in Cork and Budapest, we make the following recommendations so that you will have the most effective Lightning presentation:
+- Based on our experience from past meetings, we make the following recommendations so that you will have the most effective Speed presentation: